KeltonZ/Assignment_03/README.md

-# Assignment 03 Loops
+# Assignment 03 Loops and logic

 ## Description

-The third assignment for comp-1327 exploring loops and logic within python
+Exploring and demonstrating the use of Loops and logic within python

 ## Author

-Kelton Zinn
+Kelton